elaine-ho/Forever_Machine_Learning/docs/proposal.md

 #### Quantitative

 Once a de-rained image has been produced, its pixels will be compared to the same scene in clear weather from our dataset of paired images.
 Our goal is for at least 70% of the pixels in the output image to be accurately matching their corresponding pixels in the clear image.
 We can verify the internals of the algorithm work by pixel accuracy improving over time.
+We will build multiple baseline models using simple GANs and increase complexity of the models according to existing rain removal GANs algorithms that have been published.

 #### Qualitative